Company director fired over ‘dick’ comment to female colleague seeks injunction

 Temporary injunction

-At the High Court, Mr Grent’s lawyers secured a temporary injunction restraining his employer, based in Galway City, from dismissing him or appointing anyone else to his role with the company.
+At the High Court, Mr Grenet’s lawyers secured a temporary injunction restraining his employer, based in Galway City, from dismissing him or appointing anyone else to his role with the company.

 The injunction, granted by Mr Justice Senan Allen on an ex-parte basis, was made returnable to next week.